 |Entry fee: Entry to the Mall is free.
 However, what you spend inside will depend on you.

 Entry to Burj Khalifa is not free.
 There are different tickets available depending on the level you want to go to as well as your age.

 As an adult, you will be charged between 135 (at the top level) to 370 AED (at the top sky level)

 Burj Khalifa: 8:00 am to 3:00 pm and 3:30 pm to 6:00 pm

 |Recommended duration: Keep aside half a day to explore the Mall, in a way so as to reach the top of Burj Khalifa after dusk.

 The traditional markets in Dubai are referred to as Souks.
 If you wish to travel back in time to an authentic Middle Eastern locale, definitely give the Souks a visit.
 There are plenty of gold shops here where you find designs in different shapes, sizes and colours that you can never imagine.

 Along with this, if you have a knack for bargaining, you can get the items of your heart’s desire at half the cost they quote.
-This applies not only to gold but also to first copies of high brand bags, purses and watches.
+This applies not only to gold but also to the first copies of high-brand bags, purses and watches.

 You will also come across various perfume shops.
 The collection of perfumes is vast and the dress designs are beautiful.
 The handiwork is rare to find elsewhere.
 Even these are available for a lesser cost if you know how to bargain.